 Small bowel intussusception has a predilection for the paraumbilical to left upper/lower quadrants of the abdomen 16.
 While typically transient, surgical management may be required if spontaneous reduction is unlikely to occur.
 Sonographic features which are considered more consistent with an uncomplicated clinical course include:

 invagination length <3 cm

 CT has become the modality of choice for assessment of acute abdomen in adults, and thus most frequently images intussusception.
 Also, short length transient intussusception is a frequent incidental finding.

-The appearance of intussusception on CT is characteristic and depends on the imaging plane and where along the bowel images are obtained.
+The appearance of intussusception on CT is characteristic and depends on the imaging plane and where along the bowel the images are obtained.

 At the proximal end of the intussusception, there will be two concentric enhancing/hyperdense rings, formed by the inner bowel and the folded edge of the outer bowel.
 As one images further along the intussusception the mesentery (fat and vessels) will form a crescent of tissue around the compressed innermost lumen, surrounded by the two layers of the outer enveloping bowel.
-Even further distally the lead point (if present) will be visualised 13.
+Even further distally the lead point (if present) will be visualized 13.

 Treatment and prognosis